And Just Like That...: Development

 joyful, very relatable script and story.
 It's not just disappointing that we don't get to tell the story and have that experience, but more so for that audience that has been so vocal in wanting another movie."
 It was reported in 2018 that Kim Cattrall did not want to return as Samantha Jones in the film due to disagreeing with its planned storylines, involving killing off Mr. Big and Samantha receiving sexting and nude pictures from Miranda's 14-year-old son, Brady.
 Cattrall later clarified in 2019 that she opted not to appear in a third film, explaining she "went past the finish line" portraying the character of Samantha because of her love for the franchise.

 In December 2020, it was reported that the proposed third film's script had been redeveloped as a miniseries revival of the original Sex and the City television series in development at HBO Max, without Cattrall returning as Samantha, in line with her previous comments.
 In January 2021, And Just Like That... was confirmed by HBO Max as a series which would consist of 10 episodes.
 In February 2021, Samantha Irby, Rachna Fruchbom, Keli Goff, Julie Rottenberg and Elisa Zuritsky joined the series as part of the writing team.
 Rotternberg and Zuritsky also serve as executive producers.
 It was also confirmed that long-time series costume designer and collaborator Patricia Field would not be returning to work on the revival.
 However, she recommended her friend and colleague Molly Rogers to the creative team for consultation.
 On March 22, 2022, HBO Max renewed the series for a second season.
+On August 22, 2023, Max renewed the series for a third season.

+On August 1, 2025, King announced that the series would end with the third season with a two-part series finale.
+The decision to end the series came while writing the last episode of the third season.